JWTHI/openDRIVE-Matlab/README.md

 		* Specific area: `ROI = [x_min x_max y_min y_max]`
 		* Whole map: `ROI = []`

-The above listed steps are required for the follwoing methods to work.
+The above listed steps are required for the following methods to work.
 - Plotting the enriched map:
 	- `MAP.plot([],ROI,[])`
 		- Every lane of type `'driving', 'sidewalk', 'restricted'`, which got constructed during enrich and all signals will be plotted.
 To add more lane types to be plotted, they need to be defined in  [plot.m](+ODR/+roadPKG/+lanesPKG/+laneSectionPKG/@lane/plot.m).
 		- The input arguments are:
 			1. `ignoreStrings`: Cellarray containing strings of elements which should not be plotted.
 Example:
 				- `{'signals','sidewalk'}`
-			2. `ROI` sets the axis limits. `[]` will automatically set the axis so contain the full map.
+			2. `ROI` sets the axis limits. `[]` will automatically set the axis to contain the full map.
 			3. `orientation` set the orientation of the map in radians, with `[]` no orientation (upper is north). **Note:** Since the graphic objects themselfs are rotated, the axis won't be correct after rotation.
 Use this property carefully.
-		- If the signs of the signals shall be plotted, a folder containg the corresponding `.png` files has to be added to the MATLAB path.
+		- If the signs of the signals shall be plotted, a folder containing the corresponding `.png` files has to be added to the MATLAB path.
 The filenames have to be the corresponding sign ID.

 - Determine the map information for a point
 	- `[laneSectionNr, laneID,roadID] = MAP.getRoad_pos(point)`